Sodium/iodide cotransporter: Inhibition by Environmental Chemicals

-Using a validated in vitro radioactive iodide uptake (RAIU) assay, the Besides the traditionally known anions such as perchlorate, organic chemicals may also pose inhibition of iodide uptake via NIS.
+A validated in vitro radioactive iodide uptake (RAIU) assay suggested that besides the traditionally known anions such as perchlorate, organic chemicals may also pose inhibition of iodide uptake via NIS.

 Regulation in iodine uptake

 The iodine transport mechanisms are closely submitted to the regulation of NIS expression.
 There are two kinds of regulation on NIS expression: positive and negative regulation.
 Positive regulation depends on TSH, which acts by transcriptional and posttranslational mechanisms.
 On the other hand, negative regulation depends on the plasmatic concentrations of iodide.

 Transcriptional regulation

 At a transcriptional level, TSH regulates the thyroid's function through cAMP.
 TSH first binds to its receptors which are joined to G proteins, and then induces the activation of the enzyme adenylate cyclase, which will raise the intracellular levels of cAMP.
 This can activate the CREB transcription factor (cAMP Response Element-Binding) that will bind to the CRE (cAMP Responsive Element).
 However, this might not occur and, instead, the increase in cAMP can be followed by PKA (Protein kinase A) activation and, as a result, the activation of the transcription factor Pax8 after phosphorylation.